 - Is it a foul to shout in soccer?

-If you are looking to further understand what you can and can’t do during a game of soccer then read on.
+If you want to understand further what you can and can’t do during a game of soccer then read on.

 Why can’t you say mine in soccer?

-As stated in the laws of the game, if a soccer player is the only player that is near the soccer ball and proceeds to call “mine” then there is no foul or infringement.
+As stated in the laws of the game, if a soccer player is the only player near the soccer ball and proceeds to call “mine” then there is no foul or infringement.

 Is it a foul to shout mine in soccer?